-- Breadth of experience v.
-Depth of experience - Are your future career plans tied to specific knowledge of a niche/technology area? - Technical depth is useful in developing skills and conceptual models for other areas - Generalists have to be able to acquire new knowledge and skills quickly - Skills should transcend technology
+- Breadth of experience v. depth of experience - Are your future career plans tied to specific knowledge of a niche/technology area? - Technical depth is useful in developing skills and conceptual models for other areas - Generalists must acquire new knowledge and skills quickly - Skills should transcend technology